 CANSFORD LABS

-Hair testing 101: What are cut-offs and why do they matter?
+Hair testing 101: What do cut-offs mean and why do they matter?

 Cut-offs, chromatography, chemical fingerprints: hair testing jargon can be bewildering for the first-time user.